kylelmorris/UCB/README.md

 #### No complicated setup
 If motioncor2, gctf and gautomatch are locally installed then you’re set
 #### No fuss
-If you don’t enter options for a program then the program will simply be skipped
+If you don’t enter options for a program then it will simply be skipped
 #### Familiar set up
 When asked, you enter options for the programs just as you would for standard command line execution
 #### Your preprocessing progress is remembered